 She finally went on her way.
 To be honest, that conversation wasn’t as terrible as I’d expected.
 Still, best to keep them short; Mirima was more perceptive than her brother, and I worried one day she’d see through me.

-Finally back in my room, I took my son from the wet nurse and cradled him close.
-A warmth heavier than any other flowed through me, as if I were one with the world.
+Back in my room, I took my son from the wet nurse and cradled him close.
+A sweet warmth flowed through me, as if I were one with the world.

 “He’s feeding joyously,” the wet nurse, a dark-skinned woman from Himyar, said.
 I smiled and thanked her.

 I gushed as Seluq fidgeted.
 Yes, that was what the Shah named him.
 Apparently, Seluq the Dawn had come to him in a dream the night my baby was born.
-I didn’t recall the details, but there was some nonsense regarding the sun and birds and fish.
+I didn’t recall the details, but there was some nonsense about the sun and birds and fish.
 Kyars loved the name, too.
-As for myself, there was no worse man I could imagine naming my son after, but I had no say.
+As for myself, I couldn’t imagine a worse man to name my son after, but I had no say.

-I laid my son in his crib and marveled at his beauty.
+I kissed my son’s scalp and inhaled his fresh, life-giving scent.
+He giggled.
+I laid him in his crib and marveled at his beauty.
 But the beauty of a baby to his mother can’t be described.
 It is like fanaa, like unity with god herself.

 I moved toward the balcony, which gave me an encompassing view of Qandbajar, its ancient quarters, the double-layered walls, and the yurts beyond.
 A stillness ruled the night — no breeze, barely any birds chirping.